dingzeyuli/knn-matting/README.md

 ### Disclaimer

 The code is free for academic/research purpose.
 Use at your own risk and we are not responsible for any loss resulting from this code.
+Feel free to submit pull request for bug fixes.

 ### Contact
 [Qifeng Chen](http://web.stanford.edu/~cqf/) (cqf@stanford.edu) and [Dingzeyu Li](http://dingzeyu.li/) (dli@cs.columbia.edu)